 Quality Product Liability Risks

 The use of uncertified aluminum and zinc die cast alloys, along with inferior

 die casting companies often contributes to low quality products that can lead to

 Property and Technology Theft Risk

 It's dangerous to reveal your intellectual property and technology secrets to an

 offshore supplier.
 Your secret technology can be stolen, shared with your

 competitors or used to create a competitor and steal your customers.

 culture and distance that result in loss of time and money such as improper die

 design changes, repairing tooling errors, delays, late deliveries, etc.

 Overseas shipping costs such as tariffs and port fees are additional costs

 included in your costs when dealing with overseas die cast suppliers.

 Die Cast Tooling Steel

 Low cost die cast dies made with inferior and uncertified die steel results in

 reason for no guarantees of tooling life.

 Lead Times and Delays

 Long lead times and delays by overseas die cast suppliers are common.
 And

 changing or cancelling your order may not be possible.

 Now - Get Products Later - Regardless of Quality

 Advance payment requirements are common.
 Pay now and wait to receive your parts.

 What if the castings are bad quality or the wrong quantity?
 That's too bad.
 Bad

 luck.
 They're yours now.

-Bringing Manufacturing Back to the U.S.
+Bringing Manufacturing Back to the U.S.A.

 time to market for new products

 response time to deliver products

 intellectual property, copyright, trademark infringement risks

 including counterfeit products

-Better collaboration between Research & Development and manufacturing
+collaboration between Engineering and manufacturing operations

 international travel costs

 Watch this Made in America news story: Click

 KenWalt Die Casting Company